9 Things About Collard Greens, Historical Use and Nutrition

 IDOLE-3-CARBINOL is studied for its potential health-enhancing influence.

-Glucosinolates are high in the raw collard leaf but will diminish the longer it is cooked on high heat.
+Glucosinolates are high in raw collard leaf but will diminish the longer it is cooked on high heat.
 Low-temperature steaming or stir-frying, as opposed to boiling, is recommended if you want to preserve these compounds.

 7) Chlorophyll and Omega-3 ALA